facebookincubator/velox/velox/docs/functions/presto/conversion.rst

 From IPADDRESS
 ^^^^^^^^^^^^^^

-Returns the IPV6 address as a 16 byte varbinary string in network byte order.
+Returns the IPv6 address as a 16 byte varbinary string in network byte order.

 Internally, the type is a pure IPv6 address.
-Support for IPv4 is handled using the IPv4-mapped IPv6 address range `(RFC 4291#section-2.5.5.2) <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.5.5.2>`_.
+Support for IPv4 is handled using the IPv4-mapped IPv6 address range. [`RFC 4291#section-2.5.5.2 <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.5.5.2>`_]
 When creating an IPADDRESS, IPv4 addresses will be mapped into that range.

-IPV6:
+IPv6:

 ::

   SELECT cast(ipaddress '2001:0db8:0000:0000:0000:ff00:0042:8329' as varbinary); -- 0x20010db8000000000000ff0000428329

-IPV4:
+IPv4:

 ::

   SELECT cast('1.2.3.4' as ipaddress); -- 0x00000000000000000000ffff01020304

-IPV4 mapped IPV6:
+IPv4 mapped IPv6:

 ::